biblibre/Omeka-S-module-Guest/README.md

 A button in the config forms allows to set or unset all guests acceptation, in order to allow update of terms.

-### Api session token

-A session token can be created for api access through `/s/my-site/guest/api-session-token`.
-It is reset each time the user logs in and removed when logs out.
-The api keys has no limited life in Omeka.

 Warning